-- Level 1 inputs that are quoted market prices (unadjusted) in active markets for identical instruments. - Level 2 inputs other than quoted prices included within Level 1 that are observable either directly (i.e., as prices) or indirectly (i.e., derived from prices). - Level 3 inputs that are unobservable.
+- Level 1 inputs that are quoted market prices (unadjusted) in active markets for identical instruments. - Level 2 inputs other than quoted prices included within Level 1 that are observable either directly (i.e., as prices) or indirectly (i.e., derived from prices).

-BRITISH COLUMBIA INVESTMENT MANAGEMENT CORPORATION | POOLED INVESTMENT PORTFOLIOS | 23 NOTES TO THE FINANCIAL STATEMENTS FOR THE PERIOD ENDED DECEMBER 31, 2020
+BRITISH COLUMBIA INVESTMENT MANAGEMENT CORPORATION | GLOBAL PARTNERSHIP FUND | 25 NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2021